nichobi/nichobi.com/blog/2024-11-04-whatve-i-been-up-to.md

 ---

 Thanks for reading!
-This post was a little less fenced than most of my previous ones, and as such has morphed hugely since I started it in summer (I don't think a single sentence made it through from that version).
+This post was a little less fenced in than most of my previous ones, and as such has morphed hugely since I started it in summer (I don't think a single sentence made it through from that version).
 I do have a lot more to say in adjacent topics, so there might be more of this coming, although this blog continues to be topic-less.